Atkin Kaua

-Atkin Kaua (born 4 April 1996) is a Solomon Islands footballer who plays as a midfielder for the Laugu United.
+Atkin Kaua (born 4 April 1996) is a Solomon Islands footballer who plays as a midfielder for the Solomon Kings.
 He made his debut for the national team on 5 October 2016, in their 3–0 loss against New Caledonia.

 Club career

 Kaua was educated at Nelson College and played college football in New Zealand.
 In 2018 he was named in the Oceanian's Eleven Series as one of the 11 biggest talents in Oceania.

 International career

 International goals

 Scores and results list the Solomon Islands' goal tally first.